-Filled With Love – Charlotte Newland’s Trendy Textile Heart [With Template]
+Filled With Love: Create a Trendy Framed Textile Heart [FREE Template]

 With Valentine’s Day just around the corner, we asked The great British Sewing Bee’s Charlotte Newland to get creative, in the name of love!
 And here’s the gorgeous alternative to giving a Valentine’s card that she came up with!